willpitchers/garrulous-turtle/README.md

-Genome Assembly of Illumina and BioNano reads for *Paramormyrops kingsleyae*
+Genome Assembly for *Paramormyrops kingsleyae*, and Association Analysis for EOD Phenotype
 ===

 *started by WRP on Wednesday, 12 August 2015*